richardimaoka/alpakka-blog-post/README.md

 ### More realistic `CassandraSource` examples

-This section is in progress.
-Should it be omitted as the article is getting too long??

 Sometimes you may want to perform filtering on elements from `CassandraSource`, based on certain rules but the filtering rules cannot simply be expressed as a CQL `where` clause.
 For example, the filtering rule depends on a return from an external service call.